Norman Bentwich: Mandatory Palestine administration

-In November 1929, Bentwich was shot in the thigh by a 17-year-old Arab employee of the Palestine Police.
+In November 1929, Bentwich was shot in the thigh by a 17-year-old Palestinian employee of the Palestine Police.
 His assailant was sentenced to 15 years hard labour, despite Bentwich personally advocating for him.

 Hebrew University

-From 1932 to 1951 Bentwich occupied the Chair of International Relations at the Hebrew University of Jerusalem.
+From 1932 to 1951 Bentwich served as the Chair of International Relations at the Hebrew University of Jerusalem.
 His first lecture, on "Jerusalem, City of Peace", was disrupted by Jewish students who considered him too conciliatory towards the Arabs.
 Several of the ringleaders, one of them Avraham Stern, were suspended.
 Bentwich was a disciple of Zionist thinker Ahad Ha'am, and wrote a book, Ahad Ha'am and His Philosophy, in 1927.
 He was one of the Jewish members of Palestine Administration who in 1929 joined Brit Shalom, a society founded to find rapprochement between Jews and Arabs in Palestine.

 Later

 He was later President of the Jewish Historical Society of England.

+Kindertransport

+In November 1938, the British Government decided to let Jewish children under the age of 17 from Nazi countries enter the United Kingdom for a temporary stay.
+Various organisations started working together in the Refugee Children's Movement (RCM) to take care of these children.
+Bentwich took part and was sent to Holland to set up help for Jewish refugee children.

+On 2 December, Dutch humanitarian Geertruida Wijsmuller-Meijer received a request to come to the newly established Dutch Children's Committee in Amsterdam.
+During this visit, she met Bentwich who asked her to travel to Vienna to meet a certain Dr. Eichner, which they believed was the name of the then largely unknown Adolf Eichmann.
+This man ran the Nazi agency for Jewish emigration.
+Wijsmuller left for Vienna the same day.
+She managed to get Eichmann to agree to letting the first group, containing 600 Viennese Jewish children, travel to Holland, on 10 December.
+The journeys through Holland were kept up on a weekly basis mostly through the ferry at Hook of Holland and some 10,000 Jewish children were saved in the so-called Kindertransport until September 1939, when the borders closed because of the outbreak of the Second World War.
+The last 66 Jewish children came over from Amsterdam on 14 May 1940 through the port of IJmuiden, on the last ship the Nazis allowed out of Holland, the SS Bodegraven.
+(The Netherlands were invaded by the Nazis on 10 May 1940.)

-In his book, Mandate Memories, he stated that "the Balfour Declaration was not an impetuous or sentimental act of the British government, as has been sometimes represented, or a calculated measure of political warfare.
+In his book, Mandate Memories, Bentwich stated that "the Balfour Declaration was not an impetuous or sentimental act of the British government, as has been sometimes represented, or a calculated measure of political warfare.
 It was a deliberate decision of British policy and idealist politics, weighed and reweighed, and adopted only after full consultation with the United States and with other Allied Nations."